Diffusion Cocktail: Mixing Domain-Specific Diffusion Models for Diversified Image Generations: Method

-As Ditail excels at injecting content information into the diffusion process while preserving the individual DM's style, we can also treat Ditail as a method for style transfer between models.
+As Ditail excels at injecting content information into the diffusion process while preserving the individual DM's domain specialization, we can also treat Ditail as a method for style transfer between models.
 Essentially, we copy the spatial features and self-attention maps from the content DM and inject those into the style DM.
-A more precise description for this procedure could be ``content transfer'' instead of style transfer, as the style DM, which received content information from the other DM, is responsible for generating the target image.
+A more precise description for this procedure could be ``content transfer'' instead of style transfer, as the style DM, which received content information from the other DM, generates the target image.

 The typical style transfer task takes two images as inputs, and the target is to transfer the style from a style image to the content image while preserving the spatial structure of the content image.
-Suppose the content image is generated using a DM of the same architecture as the style DM, and we have access to the injection features/self-attention maps; then, we can directly apply style transfer using Ditail as illustrated in the diverse generation.
-On the contrary, given an arbitrary content image (real or generated), we can first extract the structure information using diffusion inversion and then inject such information using Ditail (Alg.~\ref{alg:styletransfer}).
+Suppose the content image is generated using a DM of the same architecture as the style DM, and we have access to the features/self-attention maps; then, we can directly apply style transfer using Ditail.
+On the contrary, as illustrated in Fig.~\ref{fig:main}(a), given an arbitrary content image (real or generated), we can first extract the structure information using diffusion inversion (i.e., adding reversely predicted noise to the latents using DDIM~\cite{song2020denoising}) and then inject such information using Ditail (Alg.~\ref{alg:styletransfer}).

 { }